 -

-Set Up User Permissions:
+Set Up Permissions Sets:

 - Assign permissions to users who will send or manage SMS messages.